"I never knew who my parents were or even what they looked like. I guess I got into genetics because I wanted to figure out why I'm the way I am."

 Start of Darkness: Word of God states that Big Boss's enduring Volgin's torture is the reason why Ocelot became a torture fanatic, since beforehand, he held distaste for torture.

 FOXHOUND's psychic member, Psycho Mantis was driven insane when he went too deep into a psychopath's mind.
 Famous for reading the player's memory card and commenting on the games saved on it.
-A character resembling a young Mantis is shown terrorizing Big Boss with hallucinations in Metal Gear Solid 5's trailer.
+A young Mantis is shown terrorizing Big Boss with hallucinations in Metal Gear Solid V's trailer.